Heat Stroke in Pets

 - Therefore, blood tests and veterinary examination should assess this.

 - Amylenum nitrosum – Useful in sunstroke with the characteristic surging of the blood to the head and face, oppressed respiration, staring eyes, choking in throat, longing for fresh air and dull confusion of head

-2. Glonoine – The first remedy to try for sunstroke when there is giddiness seen with the pet falling down due to that.
+2. Glonoine – The first remedy to try for sunstroke when there is giddiness a pet falling down due to that.

 3. Natrum Carb – Oversensitive to heat, especially after sunstroke, even some years after; has to be well shaded when walking in the sun, must seek a cool or dark place.
 The pet can be oversensitive to noise, suffers from debility and you can see contraction of muscles.

 4. Gelsemium sempervirens – Dizziness, drowsiness, dullness, and trembling; eye or visual effects; and polyuria; slow pulse, tired feeling, mental apathy.
 Paralysis of various groups of muscles about eyes, throat, chest, larynx, sphincter, limbs, etc. Muscular weakness.
 Complete relaxation and prostration.
 Lack of muscular co-ordination